-In today’s cycling, there is a continuous search for marginal gains.
-Bicycle manufacturers, cyclists and teams try to find new ways to take their performance to the next level.
+In modern cycling, there is a continuous search for marginal gains.
+Bicycle manufacturers, cyclists and teams are constantly trying to find new ways to take their performance to the next level.
 Team DSM is one of the most performance (and science) driven teams in the UCI World Tour.
-We had the chance to talk with Team DSM’s Aerodynamics Expert Harm Ubbens.
+We had the chance to talk with Team DSM’s Aerodynamics Expert, Harm Ubbens.

-Harm obtained his MSc in Aerospace Engineering at the Technical University of Delft.
-During his Master’s course his interest started to shift from airplane to sports aerodynamics.
-As a result, he did his thesis on bobsleigh aerodynamics.
-He also helped design the wind tunnel at BikeValley in Belgium during his internship and later on worked there as aerodynamicist and wind tunnel operator, before joining Team DSM as their Aerodynamics Expert.
+Harm studied an MSc in Aerospace Engineering at the Technical University of Delft.
+During his degree his interest shifted from airplane to sports aerodynamics and he completed his thesis on bobsleigh aerodynamics.
+He also helped design the wind tunnel at BikeValley in Belgium during his internship and later worked there as aerodynamicist and wind tunnel operator.
+At the beginning of 2020 he joined Team DSM as their Aerodynamics Expert.

 A history of cycling aerodynamics

 In the past, there have been a number of pioneers in cycling aerodynamics.
-For example, Greg LeMond in the finishing time trial of the Tour de France of 1989.
-He was the first cyclist to use an aerobar extension on his steer as well as wearing a profiled time trial helmet where other riders wore just a cap, or nothing at all.
-This allowed LeMond to ride in a more streamlined position than other riders and gave him the required edge to win the Tour de France over Laurent Fignon with only an 8 second time difference on over 87 hours of cycling.
+For example, Greg LeMond in the finishing time trial of the Tour de France in 1989.
+He was the first cyclist to use an aerobar extension on his steer as well as wear a profiled time trial helmet.
+At that time, other riders wore just a cap, or nothing at all.
+This allowed LeMond to ride in a more streamlined position which gave him the competitive edge to win the Tour de France.
+He won by an 8 second time difference over the 87 hours of cycling.

 Graeme Obree was another pioneer.
-Working towards his world hour record attempt of 1993, he built a bike using parts of his washing machine.
-He combined this with extremely compact or stretched positions on his bike, breaking the world hour record twice.
+Working towards his world hour record attempt in 1993, he built a bike using parts of his washing machine.
+He combined this with extremely compact or stretched positions on his bike, and broke the world hour record twice.

 The importance of aerodynamics in cycling